WP-for-Church/Sermon-Manager/readme.txt

 * Fix "Settings" URL on plugins page
 * Fix Preached date being wrong in some cases
 * Fix timezone offset in Preached date
+* Fix feed not working on sites that don't have pretty permalinks turned on
 * Modify Books in filter to be sorted by biblical order
 * Remove Error Recovery